Characters of the DC Extended Universe: Tatsu Yamashiro / Katana

 Tatsu Yamashiro (山城 タツ (Yamashiro Tatsu (lit.
 "Mountain Stronghold Dragon")); portrayed by Karen Fukuhara), also known as Katana, is Rick Flag's bodyguard as depicted in Suicide Squad.
 She wields a sword that traps the souls of her victims, as Flag advises the Suicide Squad "not to be killed by her".
 She is also shown to be actively seeking vengeance for her husband's death.
 Fukuhara has stated that she wants to explore Katana's backstory in a future DCEU film.

-Capt.
-Hunter Griggs

-Lt.
-"GQ" Edwards

-Lieutenant Edwards (portrayed by Scott Eastwood) is a U.S. Navy Seal sent to help the Suicide Squad with their mission.

-Zoe Lawton

-Zoe Lawton (portrayed by Shailyn Pierre-Dixon) is Floyd Lawton's daughter.
-After her parents divorce, she spends an evening with Floyd, who entices her to live with him full time, but Zoe, despite loving her father, knows of his illicit activities as Deadshot and refuses.
-When Batman corners Floyd and Zoe in Gotham City, Floyd fights off the Caped Crusader, but Zoe stands in the way when her father is about to shoot Batman, persuading Floyd to surrender to authorities.
-After her father successfully completes his mission with the Suicide Squad, Zoe is allowed to regularly visit Floyd as part of his reward.

 Debuting in Wonder Woman

+Etta Candy

+Etta Candy (portrayed by Lucy Davis) is Steve Trevor's secretary in London.
+She helps Diana pick out a more appropriate outfit upon arriving in London, as the latter was only wearing her armor, also guarding Diana's weaponry until the appropriate time.
+The deleted scene/short film Etta's Mission, released as part of the Wonder Woman Blu-ray, depicts Etta's meeting up after the war with Charlie, Sameer, and Chief to discuss a top-secret mission to recover an artifact, implied to be a Mother Box.
+Etta and Diana later move to the United States and remain friends until the former's eventual death.